gurbain/tigrillo2/README.md

 rosrun tigrillo_io uartd
 rosrun tigrillo_io i2cd
 ```
-Be carefull that those nodes produce a ROS log file as well as csv files with all sensors and actuators values that can use disk space and slow down the processes.
+Be carefull that those nodes produce a ROS log file as well as csv files with all sensors and actuators values that can use disk space and slow down the processes for very long runs.

 ### Controller
 Somewhere in the network, start one controller node, an open-loop CPG for instance: